 It is as if everything on the beach shimmers when the sun is bright, to put it another way.
 And do not forget you also get the best pictures, in my opinion, that is.

 As stated above, my son and I were on a hike up above the beach at the Reserve.
 We just exited the “Beach Trail,” and this is what we experienced.

 The stairway lets you down right onto Flat Rock Beach.

-Wow, what an incredible reward after a long hike above at the Reserve.
-Now we are going to have a look around towards the south of the Flat Rock.
+Wow, what an incredible reward after a long hike above the Reserve.
+Now we will have a look around towards the south of Flat Rock.